-West et al. [19] and Malmstrom et al. [82] found that decreased abundances of the LL clades corresponded to increased depth of the surface mixed layer.
-Malmstrom et al. [82] attributes the transport of LL ecotypes to the surface and consequent exposure to photoinhibitory high light levels as the reason for low cell abundances with increased mixed layer depth.
-West et al. [19] found the depth of the mixed layer strongly influenced the depth transition from HL to LL clades, but that factors other than light levels may influence the variations in the upper and lower depth limits of these ecotypes.
+West et al. [21] and Malmstrom et al. [85] found that decreased abundances of the LL clades corresponded to increased depth of the surface mixed layer.
+Malmstrom et al. [85] attributes the transport of LL ecotypes to the surface and consequent exposure to photoinhibitory high light levels as the reason for low cell abundances with increased mixed layer depth.
+West et al. [21] found the depth of the mixed layer strongly influenced the depth transition from HL to LL clades, but that factors other than light levels may influence the variations in the upper and lower depth limits of these ecotypes.
 We hypothesize that low cell abundances of LL ecotypes in the mixed layer is likely driven in part by increased [O2], and it is [O2] that constrains LL clades to deeper waters, not necessarily the light level.
-We found that under 25 µM O2 representatives of ‘LL’ clades, SS120 and MIT9313, actually tolerate approximately 1.0 x 106 µmol photons m-2 d-1 of PUR (S4 Fig.E and H), comparable to the representative HL clade, MED4 which also exhibited growth saturation at the same cumulative diel PUR of 1.0 x 106 µmol photons m-2 d-1 (S4 Fig.A and B).
-Growth under lower O2 allowed MIT9313 to substantially increase its exploitation of higher diel PUR (S4 Fig.I).
+We found that under 25 µM O2 representatives of ‘LL’ clades, SS120 and MIT9313, actually tolerate approximately 1.0 x 106 µmol photons m-2 d-1 of PUR (S4E and H Fig), comparable to the representative HL clade, MED4 which also exhibited growth rate saturation at the same cumulative diel PUR of 1.0 x 106 µmol photons m-2 d-1 (S4A and B Fig).
+Growth under lower O2 allowed MIT9313 to substantially increase its exploitation of higher diel PUR (S4I Fig).

+Potential niche expansions of clades of P. marinus into temperate regions will vary depending on the season, and the depth, which interact to govern the growth limiting factors of peak PAR levels and underwater photoperiods (Fig 10).
+Temperate summer delivers ~12-14 hours of light, depending upon depth, above a photic threshold of 20 µmol photons m-2 s-1, while temperate spring/fall delivers ~9-11 hours; photoperiod ranges permissive for growth of all three P. marinus.
+In contrast temperate winter delivers shorter photoperiods which may exclude clade HLI in deeper regions.
+In parallel, excess peak PAR will exclude clades LLII/III and LLIV from most shallow niches, even under permissive temperatures.

+Expansion of OMZ would drastically alter these patterns of potential niche extensions, by further restricting occurrences of clade HLI, but allowing clade LLIV to exploit a much wider range of lights, extending towards near-surface niches in both tropical and temperate zones, under permissive temperatures.

+Fig 10.
+Potential Future Niches for Prochlorococcus clades in a warming ocean.
+The maps shows current latitudinal distribution limits for Prochlorococcus (between green dashed lines), along with tropical and temperate latitudinal regions (yellow bands).
+Light levels, photoperiods and spectral bands, potentially permissive for growth of Prochlorococcus clades are determined by the interactions of latitude, season and depth attenuation of light.
+A. Potential clade occupancies under Full Oxygen Zones (250 µM O2) are shown for 10-50 m and 100 m depths, in temperate vs. tropical regions, under depth-resolved photoperiods, approximating Winter Solstice, Equinox and Summer Solstice.
+Clade HLI is excluded from temperate depths by short photoperiods at Winter Solstice.
+Clades LLII/III and LLIV are excluded from shallow depths by excessive light.
+B. Oxygen Minimum Zones (25 µM O2) drastically alter these potential occupancy patterns by excluding clade HLI from the temperate winter solstice at all depths, and by expanding the exploitation of higher light zones by Clade LLIV.
+Potential clade occupancies for the southern temperate zone mirror the northern temperate zone occupancies.

 Summary and conclusions